 EMS Cadaver Anatomy Procedure (C.A.P.)
 Lab

 The Department of Emergency Medicine has offered the Cadaver Anatomy Procedure (C.A.P.)
 Lab at Wright State University since 2006.
 These one-day seminars are designed for emergency medical services personnel who want to learn more about human anatomy and basic and advanced procedures used in EMS.
 Participants receive hands-on experience, have the chance to handle specimens and gain a detailed working knowledge of the human body.
 This is achieved through intense training led by emergency medicine faculty and residents.
-In 2013, the C.A.P. lab will be offered on Tuesday, Dec.
-3, and Wednesday, Dec.
-4, on the Wright State University campus.
+C.A.P.
+Labs are tentatively scheduled for December 2014 on the Wright State University campus.